• Skip to primary navigation

 Phase Two

-A Research and Innovation Building will house public and private research and development in such areas as engineering, aerospace, defense, energy, agriculture, transportation, telecommunications, health sciences, nutrition, emergency response and computer-based visualization technologies, just to name a few.
+Research and Innovation Building – A (RIB-A) will anchor public and private research and development on the campus.
+The planned areas of concentration include engineering, aerospace, agriculture, health sciences and emergency response to just name a few.

 Phase Three